pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 Obviously the user interface could use a bit of work, but that's left as an exercise for the reader...

 So, how dow the code work?
-Here's the line-by-line breakdown:
+Here's the breakdown:

     from flask import Flask, make_response, request